Built-in types

 }

 To iterate, you can use iter_shared().
-This method works almost like iter() on Rust collections, but the name highlights that you do not have unique access to the collection during iteration, since there might exist another reference.
-This also means it's your responsibility to ensure that the collection is not modified in unintended ways during iteration (which should be safe, but may lead to data inconsistencies).
+This method works almost like iter() on Rust collections, but the name highlights that you do not have unique access to the collection during iteration, since there might exist another reference to the collection.
+This also means it's your responsibility to ensure that the array/dictionary is not modified in unintended ways during iteration (which should be safe, but may lead to data inconsistencies).

 #![allow(unused)]